imagej/imagej.github.io/_pages/plugins/trackmate/scripting.md

 Making TrackMate macro recordable with a 64-line script
 -------------------------------------------------------

-Contributed by {% include person content='Eglinger' %} during a NEUBIAS course.
+Contributed by {%- include person id='imagejan' -%} during a NEUBIAS course.
 Quoting from Jan:

 > "The macro language is too limited to work with such awesome things as TrackMate, but that you can do everything with a more powerful scripting language.
 So when using a 64-line script to call it, it actually is macro recordable."